Luciano-Lima/The_Weather-Forecast_App/README.md

 # The_Weather-Forecast_App

-A weather forecast app created with the Open Weather API, Python Flask and Tailwind
+A weather forecast app created with the Open Weather API, Python Flask and Tailwind, hosted on Heroku

 This is a simple Weather Forecast application built with Python, Flask, and the OpenWeatherMap API.
 The app allows users to search for weather forecasts by any city name and view detailed weather information, including temperature, humidity, wind speed, and more.